emilyjspencer/emilyjspencer/README.md

 ## Previous experience
 &nbsp;&nbsp;&nbsp;💁 Worked on an investment management company's public website & component library  (Angular, RxJS, Jest, Storybook, SCSS, AEM) \
-&nbsp;&nbsp;&nbsp;💁 Led a project to build out a recruitment tool using React, Spring Boot, MySQL, co-led a second project, using the same tech stack, while using Spring Security to implement authentication and authorisation.
-Helped the team to move away from PowerApps. \
+&nbsp;&nbsp;&nbsp;💁 Led a project to build out a recruitment tool using React, Spring Boot, MySQL, co-led a second project, using the same tech stack, implementing authentication and authorisation using Spring Security.
+Designed and implemented all React components for both projects, testing functionality with the help of React Testing Library and Jest.
+Built out the repository, model and controller layers.
+Designed databases (MySQL).
+Wireframing.
+Helped the second team to move away from a PowerApps implementation. \
 &nbsp;&nbsp;&nbsp;💁 Worked on two projects, ingesting and manipulating large datasets.
 Using PySpark to glean useful insights into data and answer questions.
-Built machine-learning pipelines and end-to-end data pipelines with PySpark \
+Built machine-learning pipelines and end-to-end data pipelines with PySpark and MLlib\
 &nbsp;&nbsp;&nbsp;💁 Upskilled in LangChain in preparation for work on an AI-powered Job prep platform (first venture into AI since Makers academy) \
 &nbsp;&nbsp;&nbsp;💃 (Personal (recent project)): A Dancewear app (React and Spring Boot) \